Structure and requirement for an effective board of directors:

 - iv) Nominations Committee

 12.1.
-The FRC recently came out with a report which looked at the increasing importance which Corporate culture plays in delivering long term business and economic success.
+Corporate culture plays a key role in delivering long term business and economic success.

 - i) Should be connecting their purpose and strategy to culture

 - ii) Aligning values and incentives which support and encourage positive behaviours consistent with the Company’s purpose, values, strategy and business model